 July 2010 All News

-England’s three men’s singles hopes are safely through to today’s first round at the Yonex Canada Open in Richmond, British Columbia.
+CHRIS LANGRIDGE is through to the quarter-finals in two events at the Yonex Canada Open in Richmond, British Columbia.

-But there was disappointment in the women’s singles where all three England players fell at the first hurdle.
+But there was big disappointment in the men’s singles when all three England contenders went out on day two.

 To follow today’s results check out www.tournamentsoftware.com